Energy Transition

 Natural Gas-Free Neighborhoods (PAW) Program.

-In the Natural Gas-Free Neighborhoods Program, the national government, provinces, water boards and municipalities are working together to provide the best possible support to municipalities and stakeholders in the natural gas-free task.
+Through the Natural Gas-Free Neighborhoods Program ( ), the rijksoverheid, provinces, water boards, and municipalities are working together to provide municipalities and stakeholders with the best possible support in their efforts to become natural gas-free.

 RES